RetroAchievements/docs/docs/general/faq.md

 ### What are the white points?

-White points, known as Retro Ratio points, are secondary points based on how hard an achievement is, **however this feature is not very accurate currently**.
+White points, known as RetroPoints, are secondary points based on how rare an achievement is, **however this feature is not very accurate currently**.
 Explained [here in detail](https://retroachievements.org/viewtopic.php?t=1015).

 ### Will RetroAchievements support this or that console?